mjpieters/rod.recipe.rabbitmq/src/rod/recipe/rabbitmq/README.txt

 file in the etc/ directory of your buildout, following the `RabbitMQ configuration guide`_ to set environment variables.

-You can also create a rabbitmq file in the same location to provide erlang configuration statements.
+You can also create a rabbitmq.config file in the same location to provide erlang configuration statements.

 .. _RabbitMQ configuration guide: http://www.rabbitmq.com/configure.html